Sector14/acorn-electron-core/sdcard/readme.txt

 * Development
   - Driver changed to type 2 to use firmware support for loading from UEF.
     Requires firmware version newer than 8th Jan 2018.
-  - Initial Plus 1 expansion support for ROM carts.
+  - Initial Plus 1 expansion support for ROM carts and joysticks.

 * 4/Jan/2018 - V1.2
   - More accurate video address logic